Michiyo Azusa: Career

 In addition to singing, Azusa also acted, appearing in musical films and on television.
 For example, she starred in Shūe Matsubayashi's 1964 film A Little Matchmaker, which appeared in Japan under the same name as Azusa's famous hit, Konnichiwa Akachan.
 In 1983, she appeared in the Japanese television drama Natsu ni Koisuru Onnatachi.
 She was a frequent guest on Kōhaku Uta Gassen, appearing for the eleventh time in 1992, at which she sang Konnichiwa Akachan in honour of the composer, who had died that year.

 Family life

-Asuza married the actor Kōji Wada in April 1972.
-However, their marriage did not last, due to Wada's infidelity, financial difficulties and strained relationships between Asuza and Wada's family.
+Azusa married the actor Kōji Wada in April 1972.
+However, their marriage did not last, due to Wada's infidelity, financial difficulties and strained relationships between Azusa and Wada's family.
 They announced their divorce after one year and seven months on 4 October 1973.
 Azuza remained unmarried.
-She died of a heart attack aged 78 on 29 January 2020 at home in Tokyo and was posthumously awarded the Lifetime Achievement Award at the 62nd Japan Record Awards.
+She died of a heart attack aged 76 on 29 January 2020 at home in Tokyo and was posthumously awarded the Lifetime Achievement Award at the 62nd Japan Record Awards.